A few virtual hiccups, abundant global relief as Biden puts the U.S. back in the game on climate efforts

 Biden committed the United States to cutting its greenhouse gas emissions as much as 52 percent by the end of this decade.
 Global carbon emissions are expected to surge this year as parts of the world begin to rebound from the coronavirus pandemic.

 The event is a milestone for Biden as he makes climate change one of his main international priorities.
-The administration opted to hold the session early in Biden’s term despite the restrictions forced by the pandemic, to showcase Biden as a leader on the issue.
+The administration opted to hold the session early in Biden’s term, despite the restrictions forced by the pandemic, to showcase him as a leader on the issue.

 That made for a weird debut.